 How to make a paper plate turkey!

 Start by taking the paper plate and cutting it half, keep one half and put the other one aside.
-Now it’s time for little one to cover the paper plate in beautiful multi coloured fingerprints! once finished, place the paper plate to one side to dry.
+Now it’s time for little one to cover the paper plate in beautiful multi colored fingerprints! once finished, place the paper plate to one side to dry.

 Whilst the paper plate is drying take your brown card and cut out the shape of your turkey’s body – it looks almost like a number 8!
 Then cut out two little turkey legs and glue them in place at the bottom of the body.

-Once your paper plate is dry, take your turkey and glue it down in the centre of the plate. your plate turkey is finished!
+Once your paper plate is dry, take your turkey and glue it down in the center of the plate. your plate turkey is finished!
 Isn’t he just the cutest? so simple and easy too!
 How do you celebrate thanksgiving?
 We would love to hear your traditions!